kswhitlock9493-jpg/SR-AIbridge-/bridge-catalog/README.md

-# Bridge Catalogue – μ/CH Resonance Kits
+# μ/CH Resonance Kit Catalogue
-Domain kits are immutable snapshots stored as git tags; this folder is only a convenience view—nothing here is version-controlled.
+Immutable snapshots extracted from git tags.
+To add a new kit: tag it `«domain»-YYYY-MM-DD`, re-run the loop, commit.